Resources

 Before-the-Vet Prep Checklist

-A few simple things you can do before leaving the house can help your dog arrive at the vet calmer and more settled.
+Before leaving the house, there are a few simple things you can do to help your dog arrive at the vet feeling calmer and more settled.

 Before you leave:

-• Take a short walk or bathroom break to release nervous energy.
+• Take them for a short walk or bathroom break before you leave.

 • Keep your own movements calm and predictable—dogs read our energy.